Four-dimensional regular black strings in bilocal gravity: Conclusions

 We have investigated the possibility of a perfect cosmological fluid to sustain the solution.
 In principle, this fluid is only compatible with $\omega>-1$ throughout space.
 However, by considering the energy conditions we found that the possibility of exotic energy is not excluded nearby the black string.

-Finally, following \cite{Lemos:1994xp} we attained the stationary black string solution.
-As in the static case, the rotating solution presents up to two horizons.
-Their position as a function of the object's mass and angular momentum is shown in Fig.\ref{Stat}.
+Finally, following \cite{Lemos:1994xp} we found the stationary black string solution.
+As in the static case, the rotating string presents up to two horizons.
+Their position as a function of the object's mass and angular momentum, as well as the regularity of the stationary solution, is shown in Figs. \ref{Stat}.